What does Phonics look like at Fagley Primary School?

 Key Stage 2

 It is recognised that phonics teaching and learning does not finish at the end of Key Stage 1.
-As children move into Key Stage 2, they begin the Support for Spelling program.
+As children move into Key Stage 2, they continue with the Fagley Spelling Strategy based on the expectations from the National Curriculum.
 However, children identified on the phonics tracker that are still working on the phases as outlined in the Letters and Sounds document, are provided with a tailored catch up and revision program alongside the age related expectation for the year group.
 Key word boxes are also provided and checked regularly for these children.

 Mr Thorne does phonics